 Published with “A Doctor of Medicine” in Rewards and Fairies (1910), where it reflects the beliefs of Nicholas Culpeper.
 It is listed in ORG as Verse 955.
-The notes in blue below about the various herbs are taken from the 1826 edition of Culpeper’s Herbal.
+The notes in bold italics below about the various herbs are taken from the 1826 edition of Culpeper’s Herbal.

 See also Kipling’s lecture in November 1928 to the Royal Society of Medicine on “Healing by the Stars”.